 Character Traits: Respect - Responsibility

 Note: This message and lesson plan work well for National Library Week.
-Check the Internet for exact dates.

 National Humor Month: Lighten Up!